Asian Meatball Bowl with Cauliflower Rice

 NOTE: The light touch of your hands incorporates all of the ingredients without crushing the meat.
 You don’t want to over-mix into a paste–full pieces of ground meat should still be visible.
 This helps make them juicier!

-Form mixture into 1-inch balls.
+While pan is heating up, form mixture into 1-inch balls.

-Cook 1 cup of white long grain rice according to instructions on the bag.
-Serve meatballs over rice and garnish with scallions and sesame seeds.
+Finally, serve meatballs over rice and garnish with scallions and sesame seeds.
 ENJOY!